 - Interest rate on cash advances: N/A

 - Minimum household income requirement: $40,000 p.a.

 - Minimum credit limit: $2,000

 Notably different from regular David Jones store cards, the David Jones American Express Card can be used wherever AMEX is accepted: both at home and abroad.

-That’s underscored via the card’s sign-up bonus for new customers which delivers 22,500 Qantas Points or 30,000 DJMR points (equal to 15,000 airline frequent flyer points) when using the card at least three times outside of David Jones within the first month.
+That’s underscored via the card’s sign-up bonus for new customers that apply by 31 August 2017 and are approved, which delivers 30,000 Qantas Points or 40,000 DJMR points (equal to 20,000 airline frequent flyer points) when using the card at least three times outside of David Jones within the first month.

 Yes, you read that correctly: choose Qantas as your rewards option and you’ll earn 50% more frequent flyer points – both via the sign-up bonus and on your everyday spend – than choosing to earn David Jones Membership Rewards points instead.